connorboyd/BoydReyndersFitzpatrickPaper/finalCopy.md

 ButtonHandler has defined its APIs, declared by ActionListener.
 This code can be simplified with anonymous inner classes:

+>Is this the Lambda example?
+It's not very clear, and it doesn't look like the other Lambda syntax

     class UIBuilder {
           public UIBuilder() {
                 button.addActionListener(new ActionListener() {